 Please remember that you must send us by email your name, address, PAN (if possible) along with your transaction ID, date and amount immediately after the donation.
 We need this information for

 2. Saving Income Tax chargeable on anonymous donation at 30%.

-The Government of India has made several provisions in the Income Tax Act for offering tax relief to donors whose contributions help in promoting social welfare activities.
-Our organisation has obtained the benefits of section 80G and 35AC of the Income Tax Act, 1961.
+The Government of India has the provisions of section 80G in the Income Tax Act for offering tax relief to donors whose contributions help in promoting charitable activities.
+Our organisation has obtained the benefits of section 80G of the Income Tax Act, 1961.